-During the reign of Akhenaten The Aten was installed as the principle god of ancient Egypt, and the worship of many of the traditional gods of ancient Egypt was rejected.
+During the reign of Akhenaten, The Aten was installed as the principle god of ancient Egypt, and the worship of many of the traditional gods of ancient Egypt was rejected.
 The Aten was not a new god but an obscure aspect of the sun god worshipped as early as the Old Kingdom.

 During the New Kingdom, the Aten was considered to be an aspect of the composite deity Ra-Amun-Horus.
-Ra represented the daytime sun, Amun represented the sun in the underworld and Horus represented the sunrise.
+Ra represented the daytime sun, Amun represented the sun in the underworld, and Horus represented the sunrise.
 Akhenaten proclaimed “the Aten” (the visible sun itself) to be the sole deity, taking sun worship a stage further.
-Because of the naturalistic qualities of some of the art works of the time, some have suggested that his religion was based on the scientific observation that the sun’s energy is the ultimate source of all life.
+Because of the naturalistic qualities of some of the art works of the time, some have suggested that his religion was based on the scientific observation that the sun’s energy as the ultimate source of all life.

-In its early stages Atenism is best described as a henotheistic religion (a religion devoted to a single god while accepting the existence of other gods) but it developed into a proto-monotheistic system.
+In its early stages, Atenism is best described as a henotheistic religion (a religion devoted to a single god while accepting the existence of other gods) but it developed into a proto-monotheistic system.
 The full extent of his religious reforms were not apparent until the ninth year of his reign.
 As well as proclaiming the Aten the only god, he banned the use of idols with the exception of a rayed solar disc.
 He also made it clear that the image of the Aten only represented the god, but that the god transcended creation and so could not be fully understood or represented.
 This aspect of his faith bears a notable resemblance to the religion of Moses, prompting Freud to suggest that Akhenaten was the first Monotheist.

 The Aten was worshipped in the open sunlight, rather than in dark temple enclosures, as the old gods had been.
 However, far from being open to the people, only Akhenaten (and his family) could connect with the god.
 In the Hymn to the Aten, Akhenaten states “there is none who knows thee save thy son Akhenaten”.
-Perhaps unsurprisingly, excavations at Akhetaten (Armarna) have indicated that the ordinary people did not take to the new religion but continued to worship the old gods in private.
+Perhaps unsurprisingly, excavations at Akhetaten (Armarna) have indicated that the ordinary people did not entirely take to the new religion but continued to worship the old gods in private.

-copyright J Hill 2010
+Copyright J Hill 2010